Aniket-Gaur-1/whack-a-mole/README.md

-#🎯 Whack-a-Mole — Fast Reflex Fun Game
+# Whack A Mole — Fast Reflex Fun Game

-🕹️ Description
+# Description
 Whack-a-Mole is a fun and addictive web-based game that tests your reflexes.
 A mole (or bunny) appears randomly in one of the grid cells, and your goal is to click on it before it disappears.
 Each successful click increases your score!

-🚀 Features
+# Features
 🐰 Randomly appearing mole (bunny)

 🧠 Score and timer system